Best MBA Letter of Recommendation Examples (Guide & Tips)

 Conclude properly

-Who can write an MBA recommendation?
+Who can Write an MBA Recommendation?

-The MBA recommendation letter will highlight the work ethics, academic achievements besides the applicant’s professional successes.
-Any person who has had a direct relationship with the applicant either in class or at work can write a good MBA recommendation letter.
-These individuals may include:
+The letter will highlight the applicant’s work ethic and academic achievements besides the applicant’s professional successes.
+Any person who has had a direct relationship with the applicant either in class or at work can write a good recommendation letter.

 • Current boss